-Regent’s Office of Career & Talent Management (CTM) partners with many employers to provide valuable workplace skills virtually or on-site.
+Regent’s Career Services partners with many employers to provide valuable workplace skills virtually or on-site.
 Key partners have included CHKD, Mass Mutual, Microsoft, GEICO, Booz Allen Hamilton, Deloitte, US Navy, United Way, Virginia Beach, Fairfax County Police Departments, regional school districts, and the Evangelical Council for Financial Accountability (ECFA).

 Skill-Based Badge Program Underlines Workplace Readiness

 As Regent undergraduate students pursue their degrees, they earn badges that clearly delineate acquired skills.
 These badges can be included on LinkedIn profiles or resumes to signal to industry that students have the skills necessary to compete in the marketplace.
 These workplace-ready skills include the following:

 • Analysis and critical thinking

 • Interpretation, evaluation and application of principle and concepts

 • Creative and professional writing